eczarny/xmlrpc/README.md

     + (XMLRPCResponse *)sendSynchronousXMLRPCRequest: (XMLRPCRequest *)request error: (NSError **)error;

 If there is a problem sending the XML-RPC request expect nil to be returned.

-# What if I find a bug, or what if I want to help?

-Please, contact me with any questions, comments, suggestions, or problems.
-I try to make the time to answer every request.

-Those wishing to contribute to the project should begin by obtaining the latest source with Git.
-The project is hosted on GitHub, making it easy for anyone to make contributions.
-Simply create a fork and make your changes.

 # Acknowledgments